fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * How the problem of overlapping is solved in other languages or by different overloading implementation techniques?
 * Orphans
   * What are orphans instances?
 Why are they undesirable?
-  * Does having overlapping instances violate coherence?
+  * Does having orphan instances violate coherence?
   * How the problem of orphans is solved in other languages or by different overloading implementation techniques?
 * What are the problems of current typeclasses implementation?
   * Is there a way force the laws of typeclasses?
   * What are the pros and cons of isolating orphans in special modules?
   * Is there a problem of structuring the hierarchy of standard typeclasses?
 * What is Tagless Final style?
+  * Why does it exist?
-How is it used as a programming pattern?
+  * How is it used as a programming pattern?
+  * How do typeclasses help this abstraction style?
+  * What are the pros and cons of using typeclasses while building the abstraction?

 ##### Resources